Get started guide for Azure developers

 Command-line interfaces and PowerShell

-Azure provides two ways to manage your applications and services from the command line by using Bash, Terminal, the command prompt, or your command-line tool of choice.
-Usually, you can perform the same tasks from the command line as in the Azure portal—such as creating and configuring virtual machines, virtual networks, web apps, and other services.
+Azure provides two ways to manage your applications and services from the command line.
+You can use tools like Bash, Terminal, the command prompt, or your command-line tool of choice.
+Usually, you can do the same tasks from the command line as in the Azure portal—such as creating and configuring virtual machines, virtual networks, web apps, and other services.

 Azure Command-Line Interface (CLI): Lets you connect to an Azure subscription and program various tasks against Azure resources from the command line.